yusufcanb/reactive-robot/README.md

 ## Recipes

+In the [example/](./example) directory you can find an example project which implements all recipes.

 ### Dockerize your service

 Here you can find an example Dockerfile to convert your Robot Framework projects into dockerized event-driven service